 Based on the above comparison, either Option 1 or Option 2 works for our current scheme as they have same overhead and both require changes to frame format.
-But its preferable to use Option 1(User Info).
+But its preferable to use Option 1(User Info) in order to (a) allow a STA to find its time allocation in the same way as it would find other resource allocation parameters such as RU and (b) make the signaling future compatible,.

 Which option do you support to signal the time allocation field ?